 While ARINC 836A Type I provides guidelines for connector position, it does not specify connector size, shape, or composition.
 This may meet the needs of the radio designer, but it is undesirable for industry standardization.
 ARINC 836A Type II specifies the connector shell size and position, however, the modular nature of ARINC 836A Type II enclosures limits the positioning of connectors to each quadrant.
 This is opposed to a centerline position that adjusts with the size of the box, similar to ARINC 600.
 While the connector series is addressed by EN-4165, connector suppliers will need to develop standardized plugs and backshells to meet the needs of avionics at the same level of detail provided by ARINC 600.
 Standard plug types and standard layouts are not specified in ARINC 836A.

-Circular connectors, such as the Mil-Std 38999 series, are expected to meet the functional requirements and the environmental conditions.
+Circular connectors, such as the Mil-DTL-38999 series, are expected to meet the functional requirements and the environmental conditions.

 At present, collaboration between the CNS system supplier and the airframe manufacturer is necessary to select a connector that meets specific system requirements.